-- () The information appearing in the biographical charts of the director nominees herein above is determined as at December 31, 2022 and December 31, 2021, respectively. - () No Series 2, Series 3 or Series 4 Preferred Shares are beneficially owned by a nominee or are subject to his or her control or direction. - (A) Although Pierre Beaudoin does not hold any DDSUs, as at December 31, 2022, he held the number of Stock Options, Performance Share Units and Deferred Stock Units disclosed in Section 3 of this Circular.
-Please refer to the tables "Outstanding Share-Based Awards and Option-Based Awards for Pierre Beaudoin" and "Vested DSUs Total Holding Table for Pierre Beaudoin" in Section 3 of this Circular for details. - (B) Claire Bombardier Beaudoin, mother of the director Pierre Beaudoin, exercises, through holding companies which she controls, control or direction over 2,454,936 Class A shares, which include 20,000 Class A shares over which Claire Bombardier Beaudoin exercises controls jointly with her husband, Laurent Beaudoin, through Beaudier Inc., a holding company of the Beaudoin family which is controlled by Laurent Beaudoin and Claire Bombardier Beaudoin, through holding companies which they control.
-Claire Bombardier Beaudoin also exercises control or direction jointly with her husband, Laurent Beaudoin, through Beaudier Inc. over 347,805 Class B subordinate voting shares. - (C) Janine Bombardier, mother of the director Joanne Bissonnette, exercises, through holding companies which she controls, control or direction over 2,478,936 Class A shares and 284,404 Class B subordinate voting shares. - (D) J. R. André Bombardier, father of the director Charles Bombardier, exercises, through holding companies which he controls, control or direction over 2,616,036 Class A shares and 293,435 Class B subordinate voting shares. - (E) Huguette Bombardier Fontaine, mother of the director Diane Fontaine, exercises, through holding companies which she controls, control or direction over 2,428,070 Class A shares and 282,805 Class B subordinate voting shares. - (F) "DDSUs" refer to the Director Deferred Stock Units credited to each of the non-executive directors pursuant to the Director Deferred Stock Unit Plan, which is more fully explained in Section 3 of this Circular.
-The number of DDSUs for each director has been determined as at December 31, 2022 and December 31, 2021, respectively, except for the DDSUs that were credited in payment of the applicable portion of the Board retainer and, if applicable, additional retainer and travel fees earned for the quarter ended on December 31, 2022, the number of which was determined at January 3, 2023.
+- () The information appearing in the biographical charts of the director nominees herein above is determined as at December 31, 2023 and December 31, 2022, respectively. - () No Series 2, Series 3 or Series 4 Preferred Shares are beneficially owned by a nominee or are subject to his or her control or direction. - (A) Although Pierre Beaudoin does not hold any DDSUs, as at December 31, 2023, he held the number of DSUs disclosed in Section 3 of this Circular.
+Please refer to the table "Vested DSUs Total Holding Table for Pierre Beaudoin" in Section 3 of this Circular for details. - (B) Claire Bombardier Beaudoin, mother of the director Pierre Beaudoin, exercises, through holding companies which she controls, control or direction over 2,454,936 Class A shares, which include 20,000 Class A shares over which Claire Bombardier Beaudoin exercises controls jointly with her husband, Laurent Beaudoin, through Beaudier Inc., a holding company of the Beaudoin family which is controlled by Laurent Beaudoin and Claire Bombardier Beaudoin, through holding companies which they control.
+Claire Bombardier Beaudoin also exercises control or direction jointly with her husband, Laurent Beaudoin, through Beaudoin, through Beaudier Inc. over 347,805 Class B subordinate voting shares. - (C) Pierre Beaudoin directly controls 2,094,936 Class A held indirectly by Claire Bombardier Beaudoin shares as representative of the Claire Bombardier Beaudoin group pursuant to the Bombardier Family Agreement. - (D) Janine Bombardier, mother of the director Joanne Bissonnette, exercises, through holding companies which she controls, control or direction over 2,478,936 Class A shares and 284,404 Class B subordinate voting shares. - (E) Joanne Bissonnette directly controls 2,094,938 Class A shares held indirectly by Janine Bombardier as representative of the Janine Bombardier group pursuant to the Bombardier Family Agreement. - (F) J. R. André Bombardier, father of the director Charles Bombardier, exercises, through holding companies which he controls, control or direction over 2,616,036 Class A shares and 293,435 Class B subordinate voting shares. - (G) Charles Bombardier directly controls 2,094,936 Class A shares held indirectly by J.R.
+André Bombardier as representative of the J.R.
+André Bombardier group pursuant to the Bombardier Family Agreement. - (H) Huguette Bombardier Fontaine, mother of the director Diane Fontaine, exercises, through holding companies which she controls, control or direction over 2,428,070 Class A shares and 282,805 Class B subordinate voting shares. - (I) "DDSUs" credited to each of the non-executive directors pursuant to the Director Deferred Stock Unit Plan, which is more fully explained in Section 3 of this Circular.
+The number of DDSUs for each director has been determined as at December 31, 2023 and December 31, 2022, respectively, except for the DDSUs that were credited in payment of the applicable portion of the Board retainer and, if applicable, additional retainer and travel fees earned for the quarter ended on December 31, 2023, the number of which was determined at January 3, 2024.